ibm-cloud-docs/solution-tutorials/text-analysis-code-engine.md

    3. Run the following script to generate some load.
 You can repeat it to create more traffic.

       ```sh
-      seq 1 3000 | xargs -n1 -P0  curl -s  $APPURL -o /dev/null
+      seq 1 3000 | xargs -n1 -P300  curl -s  $APPURL -o /dev/null
       ```
       {: pre}

-2. In another shell, run the below command to see the instance(pod) count incrementing as part of the autoscaling.
+2. In your {{site.data.keyword.cloud-shell_short}} session from the previous sections, run the below command to see the instance(pod) count incrementing as part of the autoscaling.
    ```sh
    ibmcloud code-engine application get -n frontend
    ```